ekaputra07/telegram-bot/README.md

 Deploy steps:

-1. Run `fly launch` and follow required steps (you only need to do this once and `fly.toml` file will generated - see `fly.toml.example`)
+1. Run `fly launch` and follow the steps (you only need to do this once and `fly.toml` file will be generated - see `fly.toml.example`)
 1. Set bot environment variable as secrets:

     ```